-WEAVE’s Children’s Counseling program offers individual counseling for children between the ages of 4 and older who have witnessed domestic violence, experienced dating violence and/or sexual assault.
-Children will learn what domestic violence is and be assured that they are not alone and most importantly, that they are not responsible for the violence.
+WEAVE’s Children’s Counseling program offers free individual counseling for children ages 4 and older who have witnessed domestic violence, experienced dating violence and/or sexual assault and abuse.

 American Indian and Alaskan Native adults and children experience domestic and sexual violence at rates higher than any other cultural group yet culturally responsive resources are limited.
 To respond to this need, WEAVE works to ensure culturally-informed services for American Indian and Alaskan Native survivors of domestic violence, sexual assault, and sex trafficking.